Suchona013/App-Automation-Calculator/README.md

 ## How to run the project
 - Clone the project
-- Open the project
+- Open the project in your preferred IDE (IntelliJ IDEA, Eclipse).
+- Ensure the DesiredCapabilities in the Setup class match your device/emulator configurations.
+Update them if necessary:

+      capabilities.setCapability("appium:udid", "<Your_Device_UDID>");
+      capabilities.setCapability("appium:platformVersion", "<Your_Device_Android_Version>");

-- Run appium server through the following command from the terminal of the editor
+- Start the Appium server from the command line from the terminal of the editor:

       appium --use-plugins=execute-driver --base-path /wd/hub

+- Run the "CalculatorTest" file

 ## Output Screenshot